 - Purpose (& Politics)

+Multiple NRF panellists mentioned that consumers are increasingly seek retailers and brands that have the courage to stand for something meaningful.
+Consumers seek purpose rather than just products.
 As consumers increasingly shop according to their personal values, Kroger CEO Rodney McMullen expressed, “Retail will be purpose driven” in 2019 and in the years ahead.
 L2 founder Scott Galloway cited Nike’s recent marketing campaign featuring Colin Kaepernick as an example of fearless marketing, and how taking a stand has paid off for the brand overall.
 In addition, Patagonia President and CEO Rose Marcario shared that consumers increasingly seek more leaders standing up for things that are aspirational.
+The trend toward retail companies taking stands on social issues and political issues, including sustainability, will continue to influence consumption.

 - In-store Tech

-Beyond the talk of Amazon expanding its investment in cashierless Amazon Go stores, robots made a big buzz at the NRF 2019..
+Beyond the talk of Amazon expanding its investment in cashierless Amazon Go stores, robots made a big buzz at the NRF 2019.
 Giant Food Stores announced its plans to bring googly-eye robotic assistants named Marty to all 172 of its stores.
 Marty will patrol the stores’ aisles to locate spilled products and, eventually, monitor inventory to prevent out-of-stock merchandise to improve the in-store shopping experience.
+In addition, more retailers are investing in in-store technologies like beacons for personalized mobile marketing, virtual reality for immersive experiences that wow consumers, and smart shelves for efficient replenishment and reduced out-of-stocks.

 - Augmented Reality (AR)